|Request Workshop Registration Info.

 Travel directions and a packing list will be provided to workshop participants.

 Berea is a small town in central Kentucky, home to a thriving population of craftspeople, artists, woodworkers, musicians, social activists, and homesteaders.
 Berea has a longstanding tradition of diversity, social justice, environmental responsibility, and community service.
 The historic Berea College is the first interracial and coeducational college in the South, and its influence on the town remains strong to this day.
-The area continues to attract a progressive population.

 The Year of Mud Workshop Testimonials